azavadil/ang-poll/README.md

 when combined with AngularJS.

 #### Description
-* Users can sign up for accounts and post polls
+* Users can sign up for accounts and post polls for events (e.g. hackathon project)
 * Users can vote as many times as they want positively or negatively for a particular event
 * Sentiment is displayed in real time with visualizations
 * Users can comment on polls and comments are displayed in real time